practical-scientific-computing/practical-scientific-computing.github.io/mathematica/05-working_with_data.md

 $ImportFormats
 ```

-Some of the more used extions are "Table", "CSV", "JPEG".
+Some commonly used extensions are "Table" (for columns of numbers), "CSV" (for comma separated values) and "JPEG".
 *Mathematica* will try to guess the file type from the extension, but often messes up and needs to be told the file format to be explicitly.